stemar/vagrant-centos-6/README.md

 #### Check your domain(s)

-Ex.: Replace `domain.com` with your domain and your custom forwarded port number.
+Replace `domain.com` with your domain and your custom forwarded port number.

 <http://domain.com.localhost:8000>